RadsammyT/maker/README.md

 # Overview

-Maker is a simple wrapper designed for single-source compilation.
+Maker is a build system designed for single-source compilation.
 This software is particularly useful for simple compilation of test programs that are contained in one single source file.

 # Behavior